ethangraham2001/ba5-summaries/markdown/com301-final.md

-This is enforced at the hardware level, more specifically at page granularity, by setting an write/executable bit to say if the page is writeable or executable.
+This is enforced at the hardware level, more specifically at page granularity, by setting an write/executable bit to say if the page is writeable or executable - we also refer to this method as `W^X`, write xor execute, for this reason.

 This the prevents self-modifying code.
 This does, however, also impede on many functionalities in applications offered as a service where the user executes server-provided code *(for example javascript being executed on browser)*.